deiphiz/game-of-life/README.md

 - Show populations/neighbors of each cell
 - Grid wrapping

-I have features planned for the future like:
+I have features planned for the future such as:

 - Resizable window
 - Grid that resizes with the window